 Neglecting the Turn Signal

 The law in Florida is pretty clear on how drivers should be handling turning or changing lanes in traffic.
 You must signal your intent to turn right or left continuously during the possibility of changing direction or lane not less than 100 feet from the vehicle behind you.
 You may not stop or suddenly decrease the speed of the vehicle without first giving an appropriate signal to the driver of any vehicle around you or immediately in the rear; anything less than that is a moving violation.
 As such, neglecting the use of your turning signal is actually more dangerous and more prevalent than distracted drivers.
+Find out common mistakes by Florida drivers and how to avoid them.

 Basic Rules of Driving